 – CO2 emissions are positively correlated with the seniority of research staff: a professor emits ten times more CO2 than a doctoral student;

 – The 10% of the most frequent travellers produce 60% of the emissions;

 – It is possible to reduce CO2 emissions by 20 to 30% by replacing air travel by train, indirect flights by direct flights and by promoting economy class instead of business class.

 Correlation study between academic performance and CO2 emissions

 The EPFL Share Think-tank association has been mandated to carry out a second data analysis to study whether there is a correlation between researchers’ academic performance and business trips by plane.

 This exploratory study is the result of a collaboration between the Research, Finance and Human Resources and Operations Vice-Presidencies.
-The results will be published in the fall of 2018.
+The results will be published in 2019, after presentation to the Board Management.

 This analysis is conducted in compliance with the Data Protection Act (GDPR), an impact study is underway to ensure the anonymous processing of personal data.